 Other Names and Species:

 There are approximately 129 species, most of which are native to Asia, with a number also appearing in Europe, northern Africa, and North America.
 Only one species, the poorly studied Acer laurinum, is native to the Southern Hemisphere.
+The type species of the genus is the sycamore maple, Acer pseudoplatanus, the most common maple species in Europe.

 The sapwood of sugar maple is a lovely creamy white, while the heartwood ranges from creamy white to light reddish brown.
 This wood has a closed, subdued grain and a uniform texture, with medium figuring.
 The figuring is variously described as quilted, curly, "bird's-eye," and "fiddle back."
 During the grading process, interestingly figured boards are often culled from the group and sold at a premium.
 Due to its light colour and durability, maple is a popular choice when a "contemporary" look is desired for a wood floor.